 Why choose one sport when you can get involved in all three ?

 We aim to make your involvement in triathlon fun, friendly and inspiring.
-If you are over 8 years old and enjoy sport, Triathlon is a fun way to meet new friends and take part in Stirling Triathlon Club's (STC) Junior Training Programme.
+Children can join the club in the year they turn 8 years old.
+Triathlon is a fun way to enjoy sport, make new friends and take part in Stirling Triathlon Club’s (STC) Junior Training Programme.

-We recommend that you start by coming along on a Saturday morning to the swim training session.
-Please note that we don't provide swimming lessons - you must be a competent front crawl swimmer to participate - able to swim 50m front crawl, non-stop, face in the water, breathing to the side.
-If you feel up to it you can take part in the run training session straight afterwards.
+We do not provide swimming lessons - you must be a competent front crawl swimmer before joining - able to swim 50m front crawl, non-stop, face in the water, breathing to the side and in less than 70 seconds.
+If space allows, you will be invited to join the Saturday 7 am swim session.
+You can also take part in the Saturday morning run training session straight afterwards.
 We ask parents to remain at The Peak during the first few sessions.

 How long will it be before I'm ready to take part in my first race ?

-We encourage our junior members to get started taking part in events straight away.
-Triathlon is a very inclusive sport and you'll find it great fun to get along to other events to take part.
+We encourage our junior members to take part in events straight away.
+Triathlon is a very inclusive sport and you'll find races great fun.

 How long will it be before I'm ready to have a crack at the Olympics ?